Get

 Do You Need to Stop Your Dog Chasing Cats?

-For a cat, being chased by a dog is a stressful experience, if it happens outside the house.
-If it happens inside the home, the cat can feel trapped and might start to suffer from anxiety.
+For a cat, being chased by a dog is a stressful experience if it happens outside the house.
+If it happens inside the home, the cat can feel trapped and might start to suffer from anxiety or behavioral withdrawal.

-It could even cause your cat to become more likely to wander or exhibit unwanted behaviors around the house.
+It could even cause your cat to become more likely to hide, overgroom, or show changes in appetite or litter box habits.

 Is It a Breed Thing?